christianfosli/LabyrintSpill/src/view/howtoMake.md

 	An example is shown below.

-The files can then be loaded with 'File' -> 'Open labyrint', Otherwise, if they are saved in the same folder as this programs .JAR they will be loaded automatically upon launch.
+The files can then be loaded with 'File' -> 'Open labyrint',

+Files placed in levels directory in the same folder as the .JAR file, are loaded automatically as levels, given that they follow the naming syntax "level" + levelNumber + ".txt", like "level1.txt".

 Example of a maze .txt file:
  11